Golden Aspen Days: Part Two

 Bill Belknap: Aspen 1951.
 NAU.PH.96.4.324.
 Northern Arizona University.
 Cline Library.

-Dorothea Lange’s assistant, Christina Gardner, describes Belknap as “a desert rat” with an “explorer’s mentality” who camped out in his station wagon during the conference.
+Dorothea Lange’s assistant, Christina Gardner, describes photographer Bill Belknap (1920–86) as “a desert rat” with an “explorer’s mentality” who camped out in his station wagon during the conference.
 During WWII, Belknap had been assigned to the White House, where he photographed Presidents Roosevelt and then Truman.
 He operated a photo business in Boulder City, NV., and also photographed and wrote for National Geographic, Argosy, and Life magazines, among others.
 Working with a 2 1/4 camera, he took dozens of individual portraits both inside and out, and also some street scenes that show just how small and ramshackle Aspen was in 1951 (left).

 Left: Photograph of Dorothea Lange by Christina Gardner.
 Lange was frail and recovering from a long illness at the time of the conference.
 Courtesy of James Baker; Right, photograph by Bill Belknap.
 NAU.PH.96.4.324.
 Northern Arizona University.
 Cline Library.